jariperttunen/lukeghg/GHG_SCENARIO.md

 The sheet cells contain UIDs of the time series.
 For example 4A48C2F0-02C0-4EAB-8547-6A109929DDCD denotes *CL-FL biomass gains*. **Only those time series having UID entry will appear in result Excel**.
-Note that not all cells have an UID because those cases simply do not occur.
+Note that some sheet cells cannot have an UID simply because those land use - emissions or stock change cases do not occur.

 ### LandUse sheet ###